 Plus, hiking is one of my favorite ways to torment my kids.

 I’ve learned a lot of techniques for hiking that can help you have a better experience when you set out to make a picture.
-And I don’t mean that you need to go hike miles to use these tips — they’re really useful even when your hike is just fifty yards to the top of the little hill next to the roadside pull-off to make a stunning sunset photo.
+And I don’t mean that you need to go hike miles to use these tips — they’re really useful even when your hike is just 50 yards to the top of the little hill next to the roadside pull-off to make a stunning sunset photo.

-It’s hard to master this, and I still remind myself every time I find myself slipping, and it’s harder when you’re tired after going up the mountain to begin with, but it works.
+It’s hard to master this, and I still remind myself every time I find myself slipping.
+It’s harder when you’re tired after going up the mountain to begin with, but it works.
 Leaning forward with your hands out front will keep you off your butt and your gear out of the dirt.

 When the trail gets steep, it’s natural to try and take big steps up the slope like climbing stairs.
-However, these large steps and long stride will tire your legs quickly and make you slow your pace (number of steps per minute) which allows you to feel how hard your heart is pounding and it’s pretty miserable.
+However, these large steps and long stride will tire your legs quickly and make you slow your pace (number of steps per minute), which allows you to feel how hard your heart is pounding.
+It’s pretty miserable.

-Using a hip-belt on your backpack will let you rest the major weight of your pack on your hips instead of on your shoulders.
+Using a hip belt on your backpack will let you rest the major weight of your pack on your hips instead of on your shoulders.
 It also keeps the pack closer to your body so it doesn’t sway and keep you off balance.
-You don’t need an expensive pack to find a hip-belt, but you will get likely bet better results from better ($$) packs.
-I love Vanguard’s Alta Sky packs, and I can also recommend Atlas Packs.

 If you don’t have a sternum strap on your backpack, you can easily improvise one.
 I often use a bandanna tied between the straps.